-If you only have one garden tool, make it a high quality bypass pruner.
-Pruners are used to clip away dead or diseased stems and leaves, to shape shrubs, trees, and espalier projects, and to harvest the fruits of our labors.
-Bypass pruners work much like scissors, in that the blades bypass each other to make a nice, clean cut.
+If you only have one garden tool, make it a high-quality bypass pruner.
+Pruners are used to prune away dead or diseased stems and leaves, shape shrubs and trees, espalier, and harvest the fruits of our labors.
+Bypass pruners work much like scissors in that the blades bypass each other to make a clean cut.
 This makes it easier for plants to heal.
-Anvil pruners use a blade that cuts against a flat surface.
-This crushes plant material, but they are a good choice for cutting dead wood and woody stems.
+Anvil pruners use blades that cut against a flat surface, crushing plant material.
+Anvil pruners are a good choice for cutting dead wood and woody stems.

 Shears look like pruners with the blades turned sideways.
 Grass shears have shorter blades and are used around trees and shrubs, where a string trimmer might damage the bark.
 Hedge shears are a larger version used to shear shrubs and hedges.

 For heavier cutting jobs, long-handled loppers are a good investment.
-For hard-to-reach cuts, pole pruners are a great choice, allowing you to trim the top of your trees without using a ladder.
+For hard-to-reach cuts, pole pruners are a great choice.
+They allow you to trim the top of your trees without using a ladder.
 If you are like me and have arthritic hands, you can find pruners with a ratchet action, which provides increased cutting power.

 Buckets and baskets

 In my opinion, a sturdy, galvanized bucket is the second most useful garden tool, followed closely by a variety of baskets.
-Buckets can carry potting soil, water, weeds, chicken feed, tools, beverages, you name it, and baskets are great for carrying transplants, harvested fruits and vegetables, and other lightweight items.
-Buckets and baskets are simply too handy not to have, which is why I have several.
+Buckets can carry potting soil, water, weeds, chicken feed, tools, beverages, you name it.
+Baskets are great for carrying transplants, harvested fruits and vegetables, and other lightweight items.
+Buckets and baskets are simply too handy not to have, so I have several.

 While every gardener dreams of having a Green Thumb, that doesn't mean you actually want your thumbs to turn green.
 Gardening barehanded is an easy way to develop cracked, stained skin and dirty, chipped nails.
-Of course, gardening barehanded feels good, and it increases the number of mood-boosting soil microorganisms you absorb as your play with your plants.
+Of course, gardening barehanded feels good.
+It also increases the number of mood-boosting soil microorganisms you absorb as your play with your plants.
 But you will still want good gardening gloves.
 Believe me.
 Thorns and blisters are not fun.

-When selecting gardening gloves, try on several different sizes and styles to see which ones feel the best.
-To test the "touch" aspect of your garden gloves, try picking up a dime from a hard, flat surface.
-Once you find a style and brand you like, be sure to grab several pair.
+When selecting gardening gloves, try on several sizes and brands to see which ones feel the best.
+To test the touch aspect of your garden gloves, try picking up a dime from a hard, flat surface.
+Once you find a style and brand you like, be sure to grab several pairs.
 You’ll be glad you did.

 Unless you are gardening on a balcony or indoors on window sills, you will need more than a watering can to keep your garden hydrated.
 Garden hoses and soaker hoses come in many lengths, colors, and styles.
 You can control the way water comes out of your garden hose with an adjustable nozzle or water wand.
 Water wands provide a gentle, rain-like sprinkling.
-My husband swears by them, I prefer using my thumb.
-It is important,, when shopping for a garden hose, to ensure that the hose does not contain lead or other heavy metals.
-Lead is used in manufacturing most hoses, but it is probably not a good idea for your edible plants.
+My husband swears by them.
+I prefer using my thumb.
+When shopping for a garden hose, be sure the hose does not contain lead or other heavy metals.
+Lead is used in manufacturing many hoses, but it is probably not a good idea for your edible plants.

-Pitch forks and spading forks look like dinner forks, only bigger.
-Pitch forks, or hay forks, have round tines and are used for pitching hay and flipping compost.
-Spading forks have flat tines that are used to turn the soil and lift plants out of the ground.
+Pitchforks and spading forks look like dinner forks, only bigger.
+Pitchforks, or hay forks, have round tines and are used for pitching hay and flipping compost.
+Spading forks have flat tines that dig into turn the soil and lift plants out of the ground.
 Garden forks are handheld tools that look like a hand, with the fingers curled downward.
 A gardening fork is used to break up soil and when weeding.
 There are also potato forks, border forks, and broad forks, which you can read more about at the Garden Tool Company.

 Shovels and trowels

-Even if you employ no-dig gardening, sooner or later, you are going to need a shovel.
+Even if you employ no-dig gardening, sooner or later, you will probably need a shovel.
 A shovel is used to turn the soil, break up dirt clods, move materials around, and prepare beds for planting.
 Long-handled shovels are easier on your back, and short-handled shovels are better when working in tight spaces.

 The most commonly used saw in the garden is the pruning saw.
 Pruning saws have a short handle and a short, curved blade, making it easy (usually) to work within a tree’s canopy.
 Bow pruning saws look more like hacksaws, with the blade held within an extended C-shaped metal handle.

-There are 3 basic types of rakes used in the garden: leaf rakes, cultivars, and thatching rakes.
-Leaf rakes feature flexible tines, gathered at the top into a triangular shape, that cause minimal damage to lawns while collecting fallen leaves.
-Cultivators are the comb-shaped variety, with metal teeth, used to move mulch, rocks, and soil.
-When cultivars have a T-shape, it is called a flat rake.
+There are 3 basic rakes used in the garden: leaf rakes, cultivars, and thatching rakes.
+Leaf rakes feature flexible tines gathered at the top into a triangular shape.
+These cause minimal damage to lawns while collecting fallen leaves.
+Cultivators are comb-shaped rakes with sturdy metal teeth.
+Cultivators are used to move mulch, rocks, and soil.
+When a cultivar has a T-shape, it is called a flat rake.
 When the head is held in place with two curved steel supports, it is called a bow rake.
-Thatching rakes use short, sharp blade-shaped tines, held horizontally, to scratch the soil surface and to remove thatch from lawns.
+Thatching rakes use short, sharp, blade-shaped tines, held horizontally, to scratch the soil surface and remove thatch from lawns.

 Problems with garden tools

-Dull tools are hard to work with and dirty tools can carry pests and diseases.
-If your tools are not well maintained, they can become dangerous to both you and your plants.
+Dull tools are hard to work with.
+Dirty tools can carry pests and diseases.
+If your garden tools are not well maintained, they can become dangerous to you and your plants.
 A sharp, rusty edge can turn a small cut into a trip to the doctor’s office.
 Dull blades tear at plants, rather than making clean cuts.
 And if you don’t periodically sanitize your garden tools, well, you’re just asking for trouble.
-[Tools can be sanitized with bathroom cleaner or a solution of 1 part bleach and 9 parts water.]
+Tools should be sanitized regularly with a household cleaner.

 Remember, pests and plant diseases are not the only things that get carried on tools - herbicides, pesticides, and tetanus bacterium can hitch a ride just as easily.
 Keeping tools clean is one way to break disease triangles and prevent accidental exposure.